bsolomon1124/misc/git.md

 The other forms of the Git URL refer to repositories on remote systems.

 As mentioned above, Git has its own _Git native protocol_.
-This **does no authentication**.
+This is a special daemon that comes packaged with Git; it listens on a dedicated port (9418) that provides a service similar to the SSH protocol, but with absolutely **no authentication**.
 The same is true for http.

 > git://example.com/path/to/repo.git